-The compressive stress that gravity puts on our bodies makes the average person a ½ to ¾” shorter during the course of each day.
+The compressive stress that gravity puts on our bodies makes the average person a ½ to ¾” shorter during each day.

 Inversion therapy has almost countless benefits for relieving pressure on discs, ligaments, and nerve roots, reducing muscle tension, and helping drain blood from varicose veins in the legs.